fuglaro/filet-wm/README.md

 ```

 ### Status bar text
 To configure the status text on the top-bar, set the name of the Root Window with a tool like `xsetroot`.
 There are many examples configured for other Window Managers that respect a similar interface.
-Check out `filetstatus` from the FiletLignux project for a solution engineered under the same philosophies as this project.
+Check out `filetstatus` from the https://github.com/fuglaro/filet-lignux project for a solution engineered under the same philosophies as this project.

 # Thanks to, grateful forks, and contributions